-Where measures are taken both at group and individual level, the group supervisor and the supervisory authorities should coordinate measures, where appropriate to enhance the effectiveness of the measures.
+Where measures are taken both at group and individual levels, the group supervisor and the supervisory authorities should coordinate measures, where appropriate, to enhance the effectiveness of the measures.

-- 2.204.
-Since measures cannot be taken against the group, as the group is not a legal entity, the necessary measures against the appropriate entity at the ultimate parent level or an intermediate level of the group structure (insurance or reinsurance undertaking or insurance holding company) should be taken by the relevant competent supervisory authority, including enforcement measures as set out in Article 258(1). - 2.205.
-Where there is non-compliance with articles 218 to 246 of Solvency II, or where solvency is jeopardised or the financial position of the group is threatened as set out in article 258 of Solvency II, the supervisory authorities are required to apply measures in order to rectify the situation as soon as possible. - 2.206.
-In certain cases critical findings at the group level can serve as a basis for taking necessary measures not only at the group level, but also at the level of individual insurance or reinsurance undertaking.
+- 2.203.Since measures cannot be taken against the insurance group, as the group is not a legal entity, the necessary measures against the appropriate entity at the ultimate parent level or an intermediate level of the group structure (insurance or reinsurance undertaking or insurance holding company) should be taken by the relevant competent supervisory authority, including enforcement measures as set out in Article 258(1) of the Solvency II Directive. - 2.204.Where there is non-compliance with Articles 218 to 246 of the Solvency II Directive, or where solvency is jeopardised or the financial position of the insurance group is threatened as set out in Article 258 of the Solvency II Directive, the supervisory authorities are required to apply measures in order to rectify the situation as soon as possible. - 2.205.In certain cases critical findings at the group level can serve as a basis for taking necessary measures not only at the group level, but also at the level of individual insurance or reinsurance undertaking.
 When informed about critical findings at the group level, supervisory authorities should consider whether it is necessary to take measures at the level of the individual insurance or reinsurance undertaking.
-Measures may be more appropriate at the level of the individual insurance or reinsurance undertaking even if no measures are necessary at the group level. - 2.207.
-The measures applied to the group as a whole are not automatically applied to other entities within the group or to a subgroup collectively. - 2.208.
-The measures are taken to allow for all the interdependencies among the entities within the group, and the possible effects on entities involved to be considered. - 2.209.
+Measures may be more appropriate at the level of the individual insurance or reinsurance undertaking even if no measures are necessary at the group level. - 2.206.
+The measures applied to the insurance group as a whole are not automatically applied to other entities within the group or to a subgroup. - 2.207.
+The measures are taken to allow for all the interdependencies among the entities within the insurance group, and the possible effects on entities involved to be considered. - 2.208.
 The choice of measures is expected to create a system of incentives that leads to the resolving of the critical findings at both levels jointly.
-For example, the measure referred to the individual entity can be taken in a way that impacts positively on the financial stability of the group. - 2.210.Article 258 of the Solvency II requires certain measures to be coordinated where appropriate.
+For example, the measure referred to the individual entity can be taken in a way that impacts positively on the financial stability of the insurance group. - 2.209.Article 258 of the Solvency II Directive requires certain measures to be coordinated where appropriate.
 Other measures could also be coordinated.
 A coordination of measures could involve taking similar measures against more than one undertaking in the group.
-One example is a capital add-on under both Article 37 and Article 232 [in line with the process set out in the Capital Add-on Guidelines].
+One example is a capital add-on under both Article 37 and Article 232 of the Solvency II Directive.
 However, measures that are coordinated are not necessarily identical measures, or measures that must be taken at the same time.

-2.211.
-The supervisory authorities communicate the measures to the college in line with Articles 248 to 250 of Solvency II.
+2.210.
+The supervisory authorities communicate the measures to the college in line with Articles 248 to 250 of the Solvency II Directive.